What is the cause of retinal tears or holes?

 Reasons and symptoms for retinal detachment

-Treatment of retinal tear
+Diagnosis of retinal detachment

-Treatment of retinal detachment?
+What is the treatment of retinal detachment?

 If retinal detachment develops, surgical intervention is necessary.
 The surgical method can vary depending on the number of retinal tears that cause retinal detachment, the size, the location, and the length of retinal detachment.

-Outside buckling method (scleral buckling method):
+External buckling method (scleral buckling method):

 Who should make a retinal examination from the perspective of retinal tear and detachment risks?